magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 For more information on using Edge Dictionaries with your VCL snippets, see Fastly's [Creating and using Edge Dictionaries](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries){:target="_blank"} and their example [custom VCL snippets](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries#custom-vcl-examples){:target="_blank"}.

 ## Create edge ACL {#edge-acl}
 Edge ACLs create IP lists for managing access for your VCL snippet.
 For example, you may want to create ACLs of IPs to whitelist or blacklist for access to your site.
 You can create an Edge ACL for whitelist IPs and another for blacklist IPs.
-Then create VCL snippets to manage access by providing normal access, redirection to a specific location, or present a 403 Forbidden message.
+Then create custom VCL snippets to manage access by providing normal access, redirecting to a specific location, or [displaying a 403 Forbidden message](#block-ip).

 1. Log in to the Magento Admin.
 2. Navigate to **Stores** > **Configuration** > **Advanced** > **System** > **Fastly Configuration**.